U.S. Route 52 in West Virginia: Williamson Bypass

 US 52 enters Kentucky twice along the Williamson, West Virginia bypass; bridging the Tug Fork River was preferred because it prevented the blasting of several hillsides in West Virginia.
 It was completed in 1996 as part of the Corridor G (US 119) project.
 The speed limit in West Virginia is 65 mi/h but drops to 55 mi/h in Kentucky.

 Future

-The Tolsia Highway is expected to meet the King Coal Highway at WV 65 and Corridor G (US 119).

 King Coal Highway

-The King Coal Highway is defined to run from WV 65 and Corridor G (US 119) near Belo, West Virginia, to I-77 at its US 52 interchange near Bluefield.
+The King Coal Highway, also known as WV 108 near the Virginia border, is defined to run from WV 65 and Corridor G (US 119) near Belo, West Virginia, to I-77 at its US 52 interchange near Bluefield.
 The Coalfields Expressway (US 121) and the Shawnee Expressway will connect to the King Coal Highway.

 The travel time, currently over 120 minutes from Williamson to Bluefield, will be reduced to 87 minutes.
 South of Ikes Fork, a two-hour trip to Bluefield will be reduced to 44 minutes.

 Interchanges and intersections proposed for the King Coal Highway include:

+Note that this is WVDOT’s preferred route and is subject to change.